 EGB’s principal focus areas support the development of interdisciplinary and transformative research projects in the context of societal challenges.
 Societal challenges are inherently complex.
 Not only are many of these challenges international or transnational in nature, most of them also involve, affect, and demand collaboration between a wide range of actors.
 As such, research on societal challenges ideally cuts across disciplines and different levels of analysis.
 Through a general thematic orientation towards societal challenges, EGB seeks to build and contribute to the development of a distinct and society-relevant research agenda, while leveraging the different disciplinary perspectives and a joint ambition for excellence at the department.

-While societal challenges are inherently changing and dynamic, at present, research at the department resonates with seven challenges in particular: (1) Economic development, inequality and inclusive growth; (2) Technological change and digitalization; (3) Regulating societal transformations; (4) Collaborating for sustainable development; (5) Emerging markets and rise of Asia; (6) International cooperation, protectionism and de-globalization; and (7) Business and democratic governance.
+While societal challenges are inherently changing and dynamic, at present, research at the department resonates with seven challenges in particular: (1) Inequality; (2) Technological change and digital transformation; (3) Regulating societal challenges; (4) The ethical MNE; (5) Emerging markets and rise of Asia; (6) Business, global shifts and policy challenges; and (7) Business and democracy.
 These thematic focal areas inform our research and funding activities, our dissemination activities, and serve as a point of departure for discussions with other departments on potential cross-cutting initiatives at CBS.